How Does A Spectrophotometer Work

 - Light source: This is what provides the wavelengths of light at great intensity.
 The range spans from near-infrared to inside the ultraviolet range, and it includes the visible light spectrum.

 - Display: This component displays the transmittance of the sample.
 Many models also display the sample’s absorbance, too.
+Modern spectrophotometers feature a digital display for ease of use.

 An important part of the entire instrument is the entrance slit because the size of that slit determines the amount of light that can enter and be measured.
 This affects not only the speed of the spectrometer’s engine but also the optical resolution.
 The optical resolution is expressed as the full width at half maximum.
 Smaller slit sizes translate to a better resolution.
 The slit can be adjusted to allow for more or less light to enter the spectrometer.